OutSystems/docs-product/src/develop/ui/screen-templates-create/intro.md

 Create new Screen Templates and make them available in your environment by adding them to a Custom Screen Templates Module.

-## Creating Custom Screen Templates Module
+## Creating custom screen templates module

 To add new Screen Templates to your environment, you first need at least one clone of [Custom Screen Templates Web](<https://www.outsystems.com/forge/component-overview/5089/custom-screen-templates-web>) or [Custom Screen Templates Mobile](<https://www.outsystems.com/forge/component-overview/5060/custom-screen-templates-mobile>).